ozcod/blog/README.md

 # BookShop
-> Technology Used: MERNstack MongoDB,Express,React,Node.js.
+> Technology Used: MySql, Express,React and Node.js.

 MySQL CRUD Operations using Node.js and React.
 CRUD Real-world Project from scratch.
 Create, Read, Update and Delete data using a MySQL database.